-and Executive Team Coaching missions are usually set in a predefined number of
+Coaching supervision, One-on-one Executive Coaching, Executive Team Coaching and Corporate Coaching missions are usually set in a predefined number of

-sessions spread over a given period.
-The amount of sessions, their duration and the global period of the coaching mission vary in function of the central topic and of the degree of urgency.
-These three parameters are mutually agreed during a preliminary meeting where the executive or the team leader can meet the coach, ask him all questions deemed necessary and feel whether a trustful relationship can be established.
-This first meeting is of course not binding and is only invoiced upon acceptance of the coaching mission.
+sessions spreaded over a given period.
+The amount of sessions, their duration and the global period of the coaching mission vary in function of the central topic and the degree of urgency.
+For supervision, I usually propose a series of ten monthly one-hour sessions.
+For the coaching interventions, the three parameters above are mutually agreed during a preliminary meeting where the executive or the team leader can meet the coach, ask him all questions deemed necessary and feel whether a trustful relationship can be established.

-where the initial demand has been explicitely expressed by the person or the team itself.
-Going for a coaching is an important decision that requires full involvement of the person/team.
+I accept supervision, one-one-one coaching and team coaching missions when the initial demand has been explicitely expressed by the person or the team themselves.
+I only accept corporate coaching missions upon a strong commitment of the executive team.
+Undertaking a coaching process is an important decision that requires full involvement of the person/team.
 If they're not fully convinced of the use of such a step, it is better to wait.
 In the case of an individual coaching mission prescribed by the N+1, a first joint meeting is organised with the coachee and her superior (and sometimes with a HR representative as well) in order to define the framework of the mission, clarify everyone's expectations and make everyone agree upon the modus operandi.
 A joint meeting is also organised at mid-term for an intermediate assessment, and finally a closing meeting is organised at the end of the mission for a global assessment.

-Needless to say that what is said during the coaching sessions remains confidential unless prior and explicit authorisation from the person/team.
-Moreover, I fully comply by International Coach Federation's Code of Ethics (PDF file requiring Adobe Acrobat Reader).
+Needless to say that what is said during the coaching sessions remains confidential unless prior and explicit authorisation from the organisation/team/person.
+Moreover, I fully abide by International Coach Federation's Code of Ethics (PDF file requiring Adobe Acrobat Reader).

-A coaching session is generally structured as follows:
+A supervision or coaching session is generally structured as follows:

 - Description of the context and of the main topic, wording of the demand, definition of session objective and result indicators.

-- Analysis of the different possible scenarios using rational and intuitive approaches.
+- Systemic analysis of the different possible scenarios using rational and intuitive approaches.

 - Search for options and their possible consequences.